At a glance…

 The program begins on the second and fourth Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 6 weeks.

-The purpose of the Food Outreach project is to provide valuable assistance within soup kitchens and community centers in Brussels which cater to people who are homeless or living in poverty.
-These people are unable to prepare or afford regular meals and you will quickly see the impact your contribution is making within the community.
+The purpose of the Food Outreach project is to provide valuable assistance within soup kitchens and community centers in Brussels which cater to people who are homeless or living in poverty, who are unable to prepare or afford regular meals.
+You will quickly see the impact your contribution is making within the community.

 If you’re someone who is willing to work hard and wants to see first-hand the contribution that your work is making, this will be a rewarding project for you.

-Your main role on the project is help out with the preparation and distribution of meals, and you may also have the opportunity to prepare and serve breakfast to refugees who are waiting outside the immigration office, attempting to seek asylum in Belgium.
+Your main role on the project is to assist with the many food projects that exist in Brussels such as helping at food banks, running sandwich distribution projects and preparing and serving breakfast to refugees who are waiting either outside the immigration office, attempting to seek asylum in Belgium or at one of the many refugee centres in Brussels.

 Your tasks may include food preparation, cooking, cleaning, packing and distributing meals.
 Another very important aspect of this project is interacting with the people receiving the meals, as the majority of them don’t have close connections with family or friends.
 As you will be volunteering alongside local placement staff, you do not need to have prior food preparation or hospitality experience to participate on this project.

-There is a great deal of behind-the-scenes work involved in accomplishing the goals of local NGOs in Belgium.
-The purpose of the NGO Support project is to provide assistance with the operational workload of such organizations, to enable them to widen their reach and improve the services they provide.
+The purpose of the NGO Support project is to provide assistance in the daily opportunities of a local NGO.
+This enables them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.

 The Renovation project is best suited to volunteers who enjoy physical work and want to play a hands-on role in creating more aesthetically-pleasing environments for centers that are making a difference in the local community.

-It is important to note that the Renovation project has an extra cost of US$50 per week for the added supervision and materials involved in this project.
-This amount will be included in your Program Fee that is quoted to you when you apply for the program.
+The Renovation project has an extra cost of US$50 per week for the added supervision and materials involved in this project.
+This amount will be included in the Program Fee that is quoted to you when you apply for the program.

 The program orientation begins on the second and fourth Monday of every month, and volunteers need to arrive in Brussels no later than the Sunday before orientation.